Gaia Nesurini: Junior

-Senior career
+Senior

 Nesurini made her senior international debut at the 2015 Cottbus World Cup where she finished fifteenth on uneven bars, twenty-third on balance beam, and twenty-sixth on floor exercise in the qualification round.
 She also competed at the 2015 Ljubljana World Cup where she finished fourteenth on beam and twenty-second on floor in the qualification round.
 At the 2016 National Championships, Nesurini finished fourth in the all-around.
 Nesurini was not selected to represent Switzerland at the 2016 Olympics, but she continued to compete.
 At the 2017 National Championships, she won the silver medal on vault behind Giulia Steingruber, and she won the bronze medal on balance beam.
 In 2018, she competed at the 1st Bundesliga in Stuttgart, Germany where she finished fourteenth in the all-around.

 Nesurini announced her retirement on 3 October 2018 in an Instagram post saying, "Gymnastics has made me the woman I am now, but recently, I have had to make the hardest choice of my life; to stop.
 Unfortunately, my body and my head can no longer move forward.
 This sport has been my life for 15 years, and it was not at all easy to decide.
 I wanted to thank all the people who supported me in these wonderful years."